MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

   :::image type="content" source="../images/dynamic-metric-load-step1003.png" lightbox="../images/dynamic-metric-load-step1003.png" alt-text="Screenshot that shows how to update the file path":::

 > [!NOTE]
-> If you want to delete an app registration entry, [use these steps](/graph/app-registration#delete-an-app-registration-entry). *(Applies to Microsoft Entra Application owner with Insights Analyst role, or Global Administrator.)*
+> If you want to delete an app registration entry, [use these steps](/graph/app-registration#delete-an-app-registration-entry). *(Applies to Microsoft Entra Application owner with Insights Analyst role)*